jamii/imp/diary.md

 end
 ```

-It only aggregates after the last variable in the ordering that is returned, so to handle aggregation over variables that are earlier in the ordering I need to apply another join to the result.
+It only aggregates after the last variable in the ordering that is returned, so if I want to aggregate over variables that are earlier in the ordering I need to apply another join to the result.

 ``` julia
 result = @join([p, pn, t],